castle-engine/castle-engine/examples/isometric_game/README.md

 This could be made much more impressive by:

-- Using TCastle2DSceneManager for a game world, and using inside TCastle2DScene with (possibly animated) models.
+- Using TCastleViewport for a game world, and using inside TCastleScene with (possibly animated) models.
 - And by providing more impressive game assets :)
 - And by designing some interesting map (the current map is just a test).